 Each switch and receptacle device has standard screw terminals on the sides of the device body.
 These are the connection terminals that are best to use, and the technique for using these screw terminals is what is described in further detail in this article.

-On the back side of the body of the switch or receptacle, you will also see slide-in connection holes that can allow you to simply push in the end of a bare wire to make the wire connections.
+On the back side of the body of the switch or receptacle, you will also see slide-in connection holes that can allow you to simply push at the end of bare wire to make the wire connections.
 While this might seem like a very convenient way to do it, virtually no professional electrician and few experienced DIYers ever use these push-in fittings—mostly because they've had experience with these connections coming loose.
 While still allowed by Underwriters Laboratories (UL), these push-in connections are not very secure, to begin with, and they often loosen over time.
 Loose push-in fittings can cause arcing, pitting of the surface area around the connection, sparking, and a buildup of heat.
 If you MUST use these push-in connections, always test the wires by tugging on them to make sure you indeed have a tight connection.
 It's better, though, to avoid them altogether in favor of using more secure screw terminal connections.

 How to Make Screw Terminal Connections